History of London: 21st century

-Around the start of the 21st century, London hosted the much derided Millennium Dome at Greenwich, to mark the new century.
+Around the start of the 21st century, London hosted the much-derided Millennium Dome at Greenwich, to mark the new century.
 Other Millennium projects were more successful.
 One was the largest observation wheel in the world, the "Millennium Wheel", or the London Eye, which was erected as a temporary structure, but soon became a fixture, and draws four million visitors a year.
 The National Lottery also released a flood of funds for major enhancements to existing attractions, for example the roofing of the Great Court at the British Museum.

 The London Plan, published by the Mayor of London in 2004, estimated that the population would reach 8.1 million by 2016, and continue to rise thereafter.
 This was reflected in a move towards denser, more urban styles of building, including a greatly increased number of tall buildings, and proposals for major enhancements to the public transport network.
 However, funding for projects such as Crossrail remained a struggle.

-On 6 July 2005 London won the right to host the 2012 Olympics and Paralympics making it the first city to host the modern games three times.
+On 6 July 2005 London won the right to host the 2012 Olympics and Paralympics, making it the first city to host the modern games three times.
 However, celebrations were cut short the following day when the city was rocked by a series of terrorist attacks.
 More than 50 were killed and 750 injured in three bombings on London Underground trains and a fourth on a double decker bus near King's Cross.

 London was the starting point for countrywide riots which occurred in August 2011, when thousands of people rioted in several city boroughs and in towns across England.
+They were the biggest riots in modern English history.
 In 2011, the population grew over 8 million people for the first time in decades.
 White British formed less than half of the population for the first time.

-In the public there was ambivalence leading-up to the 2012 Summer Olympics in the city, though public sentiment changed strongly in their favour following a successful opening ceremony and when the anticipated organisational and transport problems never occurred.
+There was some ambivalence among the public leading up to the 2012 Summer Olympics in the city, though public sentiment changed strongly in their favour following a successful opening ceremony and when the anticipated organisational and transport problems never occurred.

+Boris Johnson, later Prime Minister, was elected Mayor of London in May 2008 and re-elected in 2012.
+He was succeeded by Sadiq Khan, the first Muslim mayor of a major Western capital city, who was elected in 2016, was re-elected in 2021, and won a historic third term in 2024.